-In evolution, the rest of the Metropolis step is done by the new individual: if he or she survives and multiplies, then the change is accepted; if he or she dies without progeny, then the change is rejected.
-Evolution is slow, but it has succeeded in turning a soup of simple molecules into humans with brains of 100 billion neurons, each with 1000 connections to other neurons.
+The second part of the evolutionary Metropolis step is done by the newly born individual: if he or she survives and multiplies, the change is accepted; if he or she dies without progeny, it is rejected.
+In 4 billion years, evolution has turned simple molecules into human beings.

-John Holland and others have incorporated analogs of these Metropolis steps into Monte Carlo techniques called genetic algorithms for solving wide classes of problems (Holland, 1975; Vose, 1999; Schmitt, 2001).
+John Holland and others have used analogs of these Metropolis steps to write genetic algorithms that can solve wide classes of problems (Holland, 1975; Vose, 1999; Schmitt, 2001).